Pdgf

 This section has been translated automatically.

-The currently known PDGF genes and their associated peptide gene products (growth factors) belong to a family of structurally and functionally related peptides (Fredriksson et al. 2004), to which VEGF growth factors also belong.
+The currently known PDGF genes and their associated peptide gene products (growth factors) belong to a family of structurally and functionally related peptides (Fredriksson et al. 2004) to which the VEGF growth factors also belong.
 Both peptide groups are conserved throughout the animal kingdom and are functionally closely related, so that they are often grouped together as a common PDGF/VEGF family.
-In invertebrates, the molecules of these two families cannot easily be distinguished from each other.
+In invertebrates, the molecules of these two families cannot be easily distinguished from each other.
 In this respect, they are also referred to as PVFs (PDGF/VEGF-like growth factors).

 Classification